-In addition, the community center would be a close destination for seniors living in the new assisted living facilities.
+In addition, the community center would be a close destination for seniors living in the new senior housing facilities.

-This community center would also help provide a nearby location for resources for the homeless population within the area.
-Homelessness was identified as one of the top issues in this area, so the community center would be one step toward helping reduce the issues related to homelessness.
+This community center would also provide resources for the homeless population within the area.
+Homelessness was identified as one of the top issues in this area, so the community center would be one step toward addressing the issues related to homelessness.

-The community center will be something that can bring the entire district together in one location.
+The community center can bring the neighborhood together in one location.
 Similar to the library, it would serve a wide range of people.
-Therefore, it will serve as one of the features that bring the neighborhood together to create a distinct identity for the Shadle Area.
+Therefore, it will serve as one of the features that bring the neighborhood together to create a distinct identity for the Shadle area.